SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_sio/readme.md

 - \ref sl_si91x_sio_init is used to initialize SIO.
 - \ref sl_si91x_sio_spi_init is used to initialize the SIO SPI functionality, that includes SIO SPI configuration.
 - After configuration, a callback register API is called to register the callback at the time of events \ref sl_si91x_sio_spi_register_event_callback.
-- The current_mode is set to SL_SEND_DATA and calls the \ref sl_si91x_sio_spi_transfer API which expects structure of type \ref pstcSpiXfer, for sending and recieving data simultaneously.
+- The current_mode is set to SL_SEND_DATA and calls the \ref sl_si91x_sio_spi_transfer API which expects structure of type \ref pstcSpiXfer, for sending and receiving data simultaneously.
 - Before transfer has begin, chip select assert is to be done using \ref sl_si91x_sio_spi_cs_assert.
 - This test is performed in loopback condition, i.e. connect MISO and MOSI pins.
 - It waits till the transfer is completed.
-- After transfer completion, chip select deassert is to be done using \ref sl_si91x_sio_spi_cs_deassert.
+- After transfer completion, chip select de-assert is to be done using \ref sl_si91x_sio_spi_cs_deassert.
 - When the transfer complete event is generated, it compares the sent and received data.
 - The result is printed on the console.

-## SIO UART functionality
+### SIO UART functionality

 - This example demonstrates SIO UART send and receive data using API \ref sl_si91x_sio_uart_send, \ref sl_si91x_sio_uart_read.
 - Various parameters UART baud rate, bit length, parity, receive channel selection, transmit channel selection, stop bits can be configured using UC. \ref UartInitstc.